-Key Audit Matter How our scope addressed this matter Carrying value of Mining Assets (Note 15) Property, plant & equipment amounts to \$36.9m and includes \$14.4m of mining assets and \$2.3m of assets under construction.
-There is a risk that the carrying value of these assets are not recoverable and that these amounts should be impaired.
-Our work in this area included: Assessing and reviewing indicators of impairment as per IAS 36 and considering whether any apply to the group; Obtaining, reviewing and challenging management's present value There are further risks that licenses and mining rights may be discontinued or non-renewed.
-The value in these assets is derived from the rights and obligations of the mining licenses at Sekisovskoye & Teren-Sai. calculations for indicators of impairment; Assessing the appropriateness of estimates and inputs used in management's value in use model, including commodity price, production, operating costs, capital costs, discount rates, foreign exchange rates; This is considered to be a KAM due to the material nature of the balance and the level of estimation and judgement required by management when they are assessing the carrying value of these assets. ▲ Comparing the proven and probable reserves included in the models to the independent Competent Person's report and performed procedures to assess their independence and competence; and Physically attending the mine site and observing operations.
-Key Observation: Based on management's impairment assessment the carrying value of the mining asset is reasonable as at 31 December 2022.
+Key Audit Matter How our scope addressed this matter Carrying value of Mining Assets (Note 15) Property, plant & equipment amounts to \$70.6m (2022: \$36.9m) and includes \$18.3m (2022: \$14.4m) of mining assets and \$13.2m (2022: \$2.3m) of assets under construction.
+There is a significant risk that the carrying value of these assets are not recoverable and that these amounts should be impaired.
+There are further risks that licenses and mining rights may be discontinued or non-renewed.
+The value in these assets is derived from the rights and obligations of the mining licenses at Sekisovskoye and Teren-Sai.
+This is considered to be a key audit matter due to the material nature of the balance and the level of significant estimation and judgement required by management when assessing the carrying value of these assets.
+Our work in this area included: Assessing and reviewing indicators of impairment as per IAS 36, Impairment of Assets and considering whether any apply to the group; Obtaining, reviewing and challenging management's present value calculations for indicators of impairment; Assessing the appropriateness of key assumptions and inputs used in management's value-in-use model, including commodity price, production, operating costs, capital costs, discount rates, and foreign exchange rates, including obtaining corroborating and contradictory evidence for management's key assumptions and inputs; Comparing the proven and probable reserves included in the models to the independent Competent Person's report and performing audit procedures to assess their independence; competence and objectivity; Engaging an auditor's expert to assess the mining operations and mining plans prepared by management to determine reasonableness of the company's plans; and Physically attending the mine site and observing operations.
+Key Observation: Based on audit procedures performed, the carrying value of the mining asset is reasonable as at 31 December 2023.